 If the Network Injector device IP address changed, reinstall Network Injector and run first synchronization.
-See "Installation sequence" on page 49, "First Network Injector synchronization with RCS server" below
+See "Installation sequence" on page 49, "First Network Injector synchronization with RCS server" on the next page

 To check all addresses, open RCS Console, System section, Network Injector and view data for each Network Injector.
 See "Network Injector data" on page 108